Armed Forces, 1936 -1940

 Portrait of the later Lt.
 General Alexandros Natsinas with the rank of Captain,

 An interesting photo showing the later Lt.
 General Alexandros Natsinas with the rank of Artillery Captain.
 As a Colonel, Natsinas became the first commander of the newly instituted State Intelligence Service (ΚΥΠ) in 1953, a position which he held until 1963.
 As head of the secret services he played an important role in the post war politics of Greece, being in charge of the "Red Sheepskin", the Greek division of NATO's "Operation Gladio", and also as a liaison of the secret organisation "Sacred Bond of Greek Officers" (ΙΔΕΑ), of which he was a member, to his service.
 He also played a pivotal role in the movements which lead to the military Junta of 1967-74.
 Originally coming from a Venizelist background, his uniform also shows some interesting combinations, characteristic of the transitional era after the Restoration of Monarchy in 1935.
 Although his British style cap and No4 Service Dress tunic date the photo in the post 1937 timeframe, you can see the flat, large rank pips and embroidered flaming bombs, all of which are older style features.
 The buttons with the flaming bombs are also a characteristic of the Republic period.
 The ribbon is the one of the Medal of Military Merit 4th Class.

-Portrait of a Cadet Officer, 1940, location unknown
+Portrait of an Officer, 1940, location unknown

 2nd Lieutenant, date and location unknown

 Group photo of soldiers, date and location unknown